aliyun/alibabacloud-api-vscode-toolkit/README.md

 * **API Document View:** Clicking on an API can navigate you to a new tab which displays the corresponding API document, including descriptions, request parameters, response parameters and error codes.
-Click to debug, you can link to Aliyun OpenAPI portal for online API trial.

 * **Call the API:** You can use the form to call the Alibaba Cloud API and see the response.